Lukas-Trisauskas/Guess-my-number/README.md

 # GuessMyNumber
-A console base game that uses binary search to guess a number
+A console based game that uses binary search algorithm to guess your number